Menopause

 Introduction

 Perimenopause is the time from the start of menopausal symptoms until after a woman has experienced her last period.
-Periods will usually start to become less frequent over a few months or years before they stop altogether.
-They might be more irregular and become heavier or lighter.
-For some women, they can stop suddenly.
+During this time, periods usually become less frequent over a few months or years before they stop altogether.
+They may also become more irregular, heavier or lighter, or, for some women, stop suddenly.

-Perimenopause and menopause are a natural part of a woman’s life course and usually occur between the ages 45 and 55 years of age, as a woman’s oestrogen levels drop ( although it can start earlier) .
+Perimenopause and menopause are natural stages in a woman's life.
+These typically occur between ages 45 and 55 as oestrogen levels drop, though the process can start earlier.
 In the UK, the average age for a woman to reach menopause is 51.

 NHS Inform - Menopause & post menopausal health